mcoxeter/04-moat/README.md

 `npm start -- FB`

+In this example the program will gather data on Facebook and Adobe

+`npm start -- FB ADBE`

 ## Output

 The output of this program is scoring data in json form.
 It will be outputted into a sub folder of your path in the config file.